 For online resources and the full calendar of events visit the Study Happy webpages.

 When you are trying to study, it is important to find a spot that suits you, whether that's in The Hive library, the 24 hour Peirson Centre at St Johns, the PC suite at Riverside or the cafe at City Campus.
 Do you prefer to get together with study buddies or work quietly amongst the books?
 The Hive has a range of study spaces on offer to meet all your needs, and is usually open 8.30am until 10pm, 7 days a week (excluding most bank holidays), to suit both early birds and night owls.

-Find out more about The Hive and other university study spaces here.
+Find out more about The Hive and other university study spaces here, and details of how to book group study rooms and study spaces here.
 While you're studying you'll probably want access to computers, printing and wifi, and these are all available in The Hive too.
 You can borrow laptops and store and charge your own device in Peirson Centre.